mishthi-jaiswal/CCRM-JAVA-VITYARTHI/USAGE.md

 ### Create Backup
 1. Select "Backup Operations" from main menu
 2. Choose "Create Backup"
-3. Backups stored in the timestamped folders
+3. Backups are stored in the timestamped folders